Tech Center | Fixing Flats

+There are 3 ways to fix a flat.
+Take it to a bike shop, patch the inner tube or install a new tube.
 If you're ready to tackle the task yourself, we recommend you install a new tube.
 Patching tubes is not very reliable.
 Unlike many years ago when tubes were made of mostly natural rubber, today's tubes are made of synthetic rubber.
 The glue required to do the job right is harmful to you and to the environment, and it's replacement is lacking in it's ability to always provide a good seal.
 However, if you don't have a new tube handy, you will have no choice so we explain how to do it below.

 Finding the cause of the flat and installing a new tube

-|Step1 - Let as much of the air out of the tire as possible.
+Step 1 - Let as much of the air out of the tire as possible.
 The less air in the tube, the easier it is to remove.
 The tip of a phillips screwdriver works well, or you can use a corner of a tire iron.

 Step 2 - Working on the part of the wheel furthest from the valve, hold the tire away from the edge of the rim with your thumb and insert the spoon shaped end of a tire iron with the curved edge facing the tire.
 Note: if tire sticks to the edge of the rim, it's best to break that 'seal' all the way around the tire on both sides first by pressing the tire away from the side of the rim with your thumbs.
 Slide the tire iron up under the tire just enough that it won't slip out.

 Step 2a - You should now be able to slide the iron around the edge of the rim gradually releasing the tire until you have completely circled the rim.
 At this point, the half the tire facing you should be off the rim..

 Step 2b - If the tire is real tight, you can lock the other end of the tire iron around one of the spokes and repeat this step with a second tire iron starting about 2 or 3 inches from the position of the first tire iron.
 Make sure that the first one is tucked up under your arm or hold it in place with your other hand so that if it breaks free, it won't fly up into your face.

 Step 3 - Hold the wheel so that you're looking at the area where the valve goes through the rim.
 Starting from the part of the wheel furthest from the valve, start removing the tube.
 When just the valve remains in the rim, press the tire out of the way with your thumb.
 Take an ink pen (told ya) and mark a circle on the side of the tire and on the side of the tube itself where the valve goes through the rim.
 This is an important step in that it will help you locate the cause of the flat.
 With the tire still pressed out of the way, slide the valve out of the rim.

 Step 4 - Now you want to locate the hole in the tube.
 Fill the tube with air.
 If the hole is large, it's location will be obvious.
 If not, keep putting air in until the tube expands beyond it's normal size,within reason, you're not trying to create a blimp.
 Starting at the valve, hold the outside side of the tube close to your cheek and slowly rotate the tube until you can feel the air leaking from the hole.
 If you can't find the leak you might have what's called a 'high pressure' leak.
 It's called this because the hole is so small it won't start leaking enough to find by this method until you have 20 or more pounds of air in the tube.
 Since you can only put about 5 pounds of air in a tube when it's out of the tire, you may not feel the leak.
 Fill a sink with water deep enough that you can submerge about 1 foot of the tube at a time.
 Slowly pass the tube through the water watching closely for air bubbles.Once you find the hole by one of these methods, mark a circle around it with an ink pen.
 Make the circle fairly large otherwise when you let the air out of the tube, it will be hard to find.

 Step 5 - Now that you know where the hole is located on the tube, you can find what caused the flat.
 At this point most people will tell you to run your finger around the inside of the tire to find it, but that's kind of silly.
 If the flat was caused by a small nail or most likely a piece of glass, you'll cut your finger.
 But you were smart enough to mark the position of the tube in the tire with a circle, so let enough air out of the tube that it takes it's normal shape.
 Lay the wheel on a flat surface with the open side of the tire facing you, making sure the circle you made on the tire lines up with the valve hole.
 Lay the tube on the wheel with the tube in it's original position as indicated by the circle by the valve.